Lets get to know each other!

 Why Me?

-I help ileostomates and J-pouchers with the nutrition challenges that surround this new way of living- things like hydration, deficiencies, consistency issues and fatigue to name a few,.
-After being handed a sheet of the do’s and don’ts to eat after ostomy surgery, I recognised first hand the huge gap in dietary and nutrition after care, education and guidance for ostomates.
+My role is to help you find answers that are practical, evidence-based, and tailored to your individual needs.
+After being handed a sheet of the do’s and don’ts to eat after ostomy surgery, I realised the huge gap in dietary and nutrition after care, education and guidance for ostomates.
 My passion to help people like me grew from there.
-I want to ensure you live a great life and nourishing your body with this ‘new normal’.
+I want to ensure you live a great life and nourish your body with this β€˜new normal’.

 Close-up of a person's midsection wearing a light sweater and dark pants with a drawstring, showing a stoma bag attached to their abdomen.